 \section{Abstract}

 Anisotropic strain is an external field capable of selectively addressing the role of nematic fluctuations in promoting superconductivity.
-We demonstrate this using polarization-resolved elasto-Raman scattering to probe the evolution of nematic fluctuations under strain in the normal and superconducting states of the paradigmatic iron-based superconductor Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$.
-In the non-superconducting parent compound BaFe$_2$As$_2$ we observe a strain-induced suppression of the nematic susceptibility which follows the expected behavior of an Ising order parameter under a symmetry breaking field.
-For the superconducting compound, the suppression of the nematic susceptibility correlates with the decrease of the superconducting critical temperature $T_c$.
-Our results indicate a significant contribution of nematic fluctuations to electron pairing and validate theoretical scenarii of enhanced $T_c$ near a nematic quantum critical point.
+We demonstrate this using polarization-resolved elasto-Raman scattering by probing the evolution of nematic fluctuations under strain in the normal and superconducting state of the paradigmatic iron-based superconductor Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$.
+In the parent compound BaFe$_2$As$_2$ we observe a strain-induced suppression of the nematic susceptibility which follows the expected behavior of an Ising order parameter under a symmetry breaking field.
+For the superconducting compound, the suppression of the nematic susceptibility correlates with the decrease of the critical temperature $T_c$, indicating a significant contribution of nematic fluctuations to electron pairing.
+Our results validates theoretical scenarios of enhanced $T_c$ near a nematic quantum critical point.